 Rejected by family, the Porters entered their marriage in a season of hurt, longing and praying for reconciliation.
 As they learned to trust the Lord, He graciously revealed their own sin and restored their relationships.

-We love creating resources to help inform your mind and inspire your heart.
+We love creating practical, discipleship resources to help you know and love God more.
 If you've benefited from our resources, would you consider giving back to help us continue helping men, women and children as they find their place in God's story?